 Design and Construction Standards.

-For many products, design and construction standards can represent over half of the requirements on your system.
+For many products, design and construction standards and regulations can represent over half of the requirements on your system.
 Because of this, they represent a significant part of your development cost and schedule.

 During scope definition, you should have identified standards and regulations that drive your design.
 These requirements represent a big part of your verification and validation activities because each has to be verified and validated to prove your system is in compliance.
-Your verification and validation planning must include producing the data required by the regulatory agencies to show compliance with their requirements.
-Failing to identify standards and regulations can result in your product not being in compliance.
+Your verification and validation planning must include producing the data required by the customer and regulatory agencies to show compliance with their requirements.
+Failing to identify standards and regulations can result in your product not being in compliance and not being accepted.
 This is a very big deal for products that are heavily regulated, like medical devices or products that emit pollutants like engines.

-You need to make sure you include appropriate industry standards and any other standards mandated by government regulatory agencies as part of the project drivers and constraints.
+You need to make sure you include appropriate industry standards and regulations and any other standards and regulations mandated by government regulatory agencies as part of the project drivers and constraints during scope definition.
 For systems targeted for use in the United States, chemical containment and emissions requirements from the Environmental Protection Agency (EPA), operator protection requirements from the Occupational Safety and Health Administration (OSHA), clinical trials requirements from the food and Drug Administration (FDA), materials flammability requirements from the Federal Aviation Administration (FAA) or National Aeronautics and Space Administration (NASA), or accessibility requirements mandated by the Americans with Disabilities Act (ADA) are a sampling of the type of outside drivers that must be reflected in the requirement set for your system.

 If you are developing systems for use internationally, you need to find and incorporate the relevant standards and regulations in your requirements.